Bhpsngum/TDM/README.md

 ## Credits
 * **Coding:** Money & Bhpsngum
 * **Author of idea:** L.Gaming & Nex
+## Files
+* `backup.js`: The mod code in the past, it's a restore point if the main file is broken.
+Stable.
+* `main.js`: Main release of TDM mod code.
+Stable.
+* `beta.js`: Early work of new version.
+May not stable.
 ## Changelogs
 ### 0.95.3
 * Fixed leaderboard scoring